venkateshops/inference-benchmarker/README.md

   better performance in some cases, but can also lead to worse performance in others.
   If your CUDA graphs are not evenly distributed, you may see a performance drop at some request rates as batch size may fall in a bigger CUDA graph batch size leading to a lost of compute due to excessive padding.

+* **I get less tokens generated than expected in a benchmark.**

+  Inference servers use `max_tokens` parameter to limit the number of tokens generated.
+If the model generates an end-of-sequence token before reaching `max_tokens`, the generation will stop.
+  There is currently no way to guarantee a fixed number of tokens generated without modifying the inference server.
+  So you may have `(successful requests) * max_tokens < generated tokens`.

 ## TODO